8 Ways To Grow As A Teacher

 And that recognition was probably followed up by something else–a tweet with a link to a YouTube channel that blew you away.
 Or a quote about learning that’s causing you to rethink what you thought you knew about education.
 Maybe even an idea for project-based learning, a resource from a fantastic PD session, a learning framework from a book, or discovering a new community online.

 While there are many new ways to learn in our digital age, encountering new ideas is different than internalizing that thinking and working to integrate it meaningfully.
-Below are some tips to help you make that transition–from seeing to using the best ideas you see on a daily basis.
+Below are some ways to help you grow as a teacher — to transition from seeing to using the best ideas you see on a daily basis.

 8 Ways To Grow As A Teacher

 Don’t reinvent everything you do, even if that new ‘thing’ you’ve found suggests to do exactly that.
 This needs to be sustainable.
 Start small, even if you’re starting small so that you can change everything.

 2. Start Right Away

 Within reason.
 Soon your perception of that new idea or resource will change–lose its shine, or become vague somehow.
 Start small, and start right away.